Hissah2/MotherDay/README.md

 1. Ensure you have Python installed on your system.
 2. Install the Colorama library using `pip install colorama`.
-3. Place the "Canon in D.mp3" file in the same directory as the script.
+3. Place the "Music.mp3" file in the same directory as the script.
 4. Run the script.

 **Dependencies:**